vaiish371/tp/docs/UserGuide.md

 ### 2.2.2 Listing Students Details: `list student details`

-This command lists the details of all students enrolled in a particular module.
+Lists the details of all students assigned to the current module you have selected.

 Format: `list student details`